 At 180 Medical, we do whatever it takes to ensure our customers have all the information they need to feel comfortable using their catheter supplies and living with their specific medical conditions.
 Let’s go over a few of the most frequently asked questions (FAQs) about living with a spinal cord injury (SCI).

 Here are some answers to some of the most common spinal cord injury FAQs.

 Why am I in pain after my spinal cord injury?

 Why do my legs feel like they are in water?

-Why do my hands and feet swelling after my spinal cord injury?
+Why are my hands and feet swelling after my spinal cord injury?

 The spinal cord is a big part of controlling blood flow in the limbs.
 Normally, when a person stands up, the blood vessels in the legs constrict to keep all the blood from pooling in the legs.
-Likewise, muscle activity squeezes the veins so that the blood is pushed up the veins, which have valves that prevent the blood from running backwards.
+Likewise, muscle activity squeezes the veins so that the blood is pushed up the veins, which have valves that prevent the blood from running backward.
 This pumping action moves blood back into the body.

 These normal vascular reflexes can often be impaired after sustaining a spinal cord injury.
 Support hose and other accessories and devices can help move fluid from the limbs.
 We suggest discussing these issues with your healthcare professional.